-Institutions in developed countries can provide opportunities for developing country scientists to participate in joint projects, joint field activities, and joint cruises, or to undertake PhD studies.
+Institutions in countries with well-developed Antarctic programmes can provide opportunities for scientists from countries with less well-developed Antarctic programmes to participate in joint projects, joint field activities, and joint cruises, or to undertake PhD studies.

-Encourage development of Distinguished Visiting Researchers programme to bring top scientists to developing countries for short periods to teach or spend sabbaticals.
+Encourage development of Distinguished Visiting Researchers programme to bring top scientists to countries with less well-developed Antarctic programmes for short periods to teach or spend sabbaticals.

-Facilitate advance lecture series and hands-on workshops with national Antarctic programs of non-US/EU countries.
+Facilitate advanced lecture series and hands-on workshops with national Antarctic programs of non-US/EU countries.